PSP Real Estate AG, Zürich, Switzerland

 Prixforix, Swiss Façade Award, 3rd prize

-The 22-storey Grosspeter Tower is situated at the southeast entrance to Basel, with access to the A2/A3 motorway in the immediate vicinity and the Basel railway station nearby.
+The 22-storey Grosspeter Tower stands at the south-east entrance to Basel, with access to the A2/A3 motorway in the immediate vicinity and the Basel SBB railway station nearby.
 Beside the streets and tracks, this high-rise projects upwards to a height of 78 m and provides 18,000 m² of floor space for a hotel and offices.

-To enable the interior space to be used as efficiently and with as little limitation as possible, the load-bearing framework is integrated into the facade layer.
-As a steel Vierendeel truss in the form of a building-sized square tube, it reinforces the whole building, carries the accumulated loads and also enables extensive projections on the lower floors.
+To enable the interior space to be used as efficiently and unrestrictedly as possible, the support structure is integrated into the facade layer.
+As a steel Vierendeel truss in the form of a building-sized square tube, it braces the whole building, carries the accumulated loads and also enables extensive projections on the lower floors.

 The support system consists of prefabricated modular recurring elements.
-Each of these is made as a steel-concrete composite structure and meets its respective requirements in terms of fire, assembly and static loading.
+Each of these is made as a steel-concrete composite structure and meets the respective requirements regarding fire, assembly and static loading.
 This support system provides maximum flexibility for the rentable areas.
+The parking facility’s load-bearing structure, made of in-situ concrete, consists of flat slabs, columns and walls.
+The tower’s loads are transferred via these shear walls and distributed evenly over a large area in the floor slab.

-Photovoltaic surfaces are integrated into the closed facade and on the roof.
+Thin-film solar modules are integrated into the closed facade surfaces, and photovoltaic surfaces are installed on the roof surfaces.
 A borehole heat exchanger array provides the heat-pump system and cooling unit with geothermal energy.